anna-kay/SLAM-Extended-Kalman-Filter-Particle-Filter/README.md

 of the <b>System Identification Toolbox</b>.

-The project is broken down into three parts:
+The project consists of three parts:

 * Part 1 - Position estimation of moving vehicle & static obstacles using Extended Kalman Filter